 Together, these factors mean than the South is poised for rapid growth, driven disproportionately by its young Arab population.
 The issue is: to ride this demographic wave productively, it will help to have, retain, or attract a relatively skilled and educated population.

-Household structure, migration to and from the South, and real estate trends
+Household composition, migration to and from the South, and real estate trends

-- Alongside the 20% increase in the number of households in the South between 2009–2019, there has been a slight reduction in the share of households that include co-resident adult children, and a slight increase in the number of childless households in general — these latter now account for about 40% of all households.
+- Alongside the 20% increase in the number of households in the South between 2009 and 2019, there has been a slight reduction in the share of households that include co-resident adult children, and a slight increase in the number of childless households in general — these latter now account for about 40% of all households.

 - Migrants to and from the South have a similar profile to those in other districts in terms of age, ethnicity and education: they tend to be under 40, not Arab, and more educated.
 However, migrants to and from the South differ from the national norm in terms of parents’ education.
-After adjusting for a person’s own education, we show that a person aged 20- 39 with the most educated parents — either both have a BA or at least one has a higher degree — had only a 13% chance of moving out of the South, which is about half the national average.
+After adjusting for a person’s own education, the study shows that a person aged 20-39 whose parents belong to the highest education category — either both have a BA or at least one has an MA — had only a 13% chance of moving out of the South, which is about half the national average.
 This implies that the South is relatively “sticky” — it is better at retaining its highly skilled people than are other districts.

 - Likewise, after adjusting for a person’s own education, we show that the probability of in-migration to the South from elsewhere in Israel is higher for people with less educated parents.
 In other words, the South attracts a disproportionate number of first-generation higher-education graduates.